 - Is your job at risk?
 If so, look to pay back any 401(k) loans.
 If you fail to get the loans paid off before you leave your employer, they’ll be considered a retirement account distribution, triggering income taxes and possibly tax penalties.

 - Are you on track to be debt-free by retirement?
 Servicing debt in retirement could force you to take larger annual retirement-account withdrawals and to sell winning investments in your taxable account.
 The resulting higher taxable income could, in turn, trigger taxes on your Social Security benefit and lead to higher premiums for Medicare Part B and D.

 This is the ninth article in a series.
-Click here to find links to the eight earlier blogs.
+Click here for links to the other articles in the series.

 Follow Jonathan on Twitter and on Facebook.